-The applicant's Site Development project shall be reviewed as a part of the subdivision or site plan review process by the municipal board or official from which municipal approval is sought.
-That municipal board or official shall consult the engineer retained by the Planning and/or Zoning Board (as appropriate) to determine if all of the checklist requirements have been satisfied and to determine if the project meets the standards set forth in this ordinance.
+The applicant's Site Development project shall be reviewed as a part of the review process by the Borough board or official from which Borough approval is sought.
+That Borough board or official shall consult the Borough's review engineer to determine if all the checklist requirements have been satisfied and to determine if the project meets the standards set forth in this ordinance.